Aerial view of St. John's Church in central Stockholm. Photo: L.G.foto (CC BY-SA 4.0)

 Architecture and features

-• The church can accommodate up to 900 people.
+• Seating for up to 900 worshippers.

 🌟 Neo-Gothic Grandeur in a Quiet Grove